landisdesign/reactlibs/README.md

 * __React Router__
 	I figured this would be required knowledge in most larger apps.

+* __SCSS Modules__
+	While I'd used SCSS before, I really enjoyed playing with it in this modular style.

 * __Fetch API, `async`/`await` and Promises__
 	Before this, I had used simple AJAX callbacks.
 This was an opportunity for me to learn more about modern network API's and asynchronous programming.